Q: Why Now?

 The pricing we have offered MECo is targeted to be below today’s cost of diesel generation.
 This price point has been achieved by combining the Investment Tax Credit (ITC) with a New Markets Tax Credit (NMTC) in concert with both (a) low solar panel prices - a result from current industry overcapacity and (b) lower battery prices - a result of the electric vehicle demand driving volume in the Lithium battery industry.

-The ITC will phase out over the next five years and is at its maximum benefit until 2019, when we expect to commission this project.
+The ITC will phase out over the next five years and is at its maximum benefit until 2019, when we expect to begin construction in 2019 to keep this ITC at the maximum level.

 The NMTC is not available every year, and can only be applied to projects that are ready to build.
-We are very fortunate that we can combine these tax credits and that the project can be built in time to use the NMTC funding
+We are not using this credit as the new census denied the availability for Molokai at this time.

 Currently battery prices at the lowest point we have seen, and in fact their prices are now starting to rise.
 Also, there is excess capacity in solar panels allowing solar panels prices are being sold at a low price.
-Combining the New Markets Tax Credit with the Investment Tax Credit in concert with low battery and solar panel prices gives Molokai an opportunity to move towards 100% renewables, while at the same time lowering costs.
+Combining the Investment Tax Credit in concert with low battery and solar panel prices gives Molokai an opportunity to move towards 100% renewables, while at the same time lowering costs.

 Q: Why would this project be beneficial to residents of Molokai?